-Type of Habitat/Type of Species Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring KPI Means of verification Corrective action Species Killing/injuring fauna Displacement of fauna Forest areas Blasting areas during habitat clearance and to reduce the risk of mortality and injury to wildlife.
-Construction sites will be surveyed before and during construction period.
-Pre-blasting biodiversity monitoring for burrowing and nesting species will be conducted, and the nests will be marked with fences and signboards (if found any) If there are any active nests on construction site, an ecologist in consultation with an ornithologist will decide if it is safe to proceed with the works as planned, OR if the works close to the nest area should be postponed until the offspring fledges, OR if the nest should be relocated Tree cutting activities will not be carried out as much as possible during the bird breeding season, otherwise it will be carried out under the supervision of an ornithologist.
-Regular trainings will be held in order to raise awareness associated with the natural assets & importance of the site and protection of the natural structure including legislative framework, related conventions and their requirements as in line with the Environmental & Social Management System.
-Minimisation Removal of topsoil and vegetation will be implemented to ensure no individuals are killed or no galleries are destructed, and populations of the species continue to survive in the area.
-Environmental incidents will be recorded to monitor the need for additional preventative measures to be implemented alongside the current animal exclusion methods.
-As far as possible, night work will not be performed.
-A ban on hunting and fishing by construction and operation staff Induction training will be used to raise awareness of staff operating motor vehicles that includes instruction on the need to comply with speed limits to respect all forms of wildlife.
-Relocation procedure or relevant Terrestrial Flora and Fauna Report No nest/offspring lost Site walkover records sheets and transcript of the presentation Natural Critical Modified Environmental pollution risk Along the project area, ETL line, access roads Organic waste will be managed in a way to prevent wildlife access to it.
-Minimisation Waste storage outside of the landfill will be situated in bins with lids secured.
-Project Company, Contractors and Subcontractors Waste Management Plan Weekly No negative impact records on habitat or species regarding waste pollution Site walkover records Records of incidents involving wildlife Waste management training
+Type of Habitat/Type of Species Impact Location Action Responsibility for action Relevant Plans and Procedures Timing of Monitoring KPI opecies Minimis There will be regular inventories of invasive species within the AoI, if any Notural Accidental loss of fauna Along the project Avoidor are identified, eradication measures will be developed and implemented.
+Decident Component Mookhy Translocation Natural Critical Modified Disturbance to fauna Along the project area, ETL line, access roads Avoidar • Herbicide and fire will not be permitted as a means to clear vegetation to Project Company, Contractors and Subcontractors Pre-construction report/procedure Relocation Weekly records No Killing/injuring fauna Forest areas ensure a minimal impact footprint during habitat clearance and to reduce the risk of mortality and injury to procedure or relevant Terrestrial Flora nest/offspring lost Displacement of fauna Blasting areas wildlife.
+Construction sites will be surveyed before and during construction period. and Fauna Site walkover records Pre-blasting biodiversity monitoring for burrowing and nesting species will be conducted, and the nests will be marked with fences and signboards (if found any) • If there are any active nests on construction site, an ecologist in consultation with an ornithologist will decide if it is safe to proceed with the works as planned, OR if the works close to the nest area should be postponed until the offspring fledges, OR if the nest should be relocated • Tree cutting activities will not be carried out as much as possible during the bird breeding season, otherwise it will be carried out under the supervision of an ornithologist. • Regular trainings will be held in order to raise awareness associated with the natural assets & importance of the site and protection of the natural structure including legislative framework, related conventions and their requirements as in line with the Environmental & Social Management System.
+Minimis • Removal of topsoil and vegetation will be implemented to ensure no individuals are killed or no galleries are destructed, and populations of the species continue to survive in the area. • Environmental incidents will be recorded to monitor the need for additional preventative measures to be implemented alongside the current animal exclusion methods. • As far as possible, night work will not be performed.